opencog/atomspace-bridge/README.md

 (automap-get-row "gene.allele" (Concept "CG7069"))
 ```

-It could be conventient to introduce special-purpose
+It could be convenient to introduce special-purpose
 [Atom types](https://wiki.opencog.org/w/Atom_types), such as
 `GeneNode` from the agi-bio project.
 This would allow queries such
 as
 ```
-(fetch-incoming-by-type (Gene "CG7069") 'List)
+(fetch-incoming-set (Gene "CG7069"))
 ```
 which could be marginally more efficient, presuming that the
 `gene.allele` table schema was properly declared:
 ```
- DefineLink
-    DefinedSchema "gene.allele"
     Signature
        Predicate "gene.allele"
        VariableList